pythonlover02/volt-gui/README.md

   - Options for the program itself

 > [!NOTE]
-> CPU, Disk and Kernel settings will be reverted or not when the program its closed, depending of the options selected by the user on the option tab.
+> CPU, Disk and Kernel settings will be reverted or not when volt-gui its closed, depending of the options selected by the user on the option tab.
 But those options will always be reverted on system reboot.

 ## Requirements

 - Python 3.9 or higher
 - Pip
+- [scx](https://github.com/sched-ext/scx) in the case you want to make use of the CPU pluggable schedulers
 - Linux operating system

-### Additional requirements in the case you use Nuitka:
+### Additional requirements in the case you build the program using Nuitka:

 - C/C++ Compiler
 - patchelf
-- ccache (for optimizing compiling times)
+- ccache (optional, for optimizing compiling times)

 ## Installation